EdgeCaseBerg/GreenUp/README.md

          "heartbeat": 1389547522
      }
  }`<br />
- So there will be a line in the ApiConnectors that identifies the origin and switches the proxy script in and out accordingly.
+ So there will be a line in the ApiConnectors that identifies the origin and switches the proxy script in and out accordingly.<br /><br />

+ Problems with SSL and Google OAuth:<br />
+ The Admin dashboard uses Google Analytics data to feed some of the usage graphs and to log in to the dashboard in general.
+ To access the dash the user must log in using OAuth and the Google account, all of which occurs over HTTPS.
+Unless you have a Cert and want to futz with that, you'll need to use an ssl tunnel to access the http content over https.
+I'm using Stunnel which, on a Mac, is avaiable as a tar archive or through MacPorts.